-- 1) Definition of Reporting Unit Basis - A. Substation Inspection: PG&E defines a substation inspection as a planned basic evaluation, performed using visual and auditory senses (if applicable) to identify abnormal conditions. - B. Definition of a Substation: PG&E defines a substation as an assemblage of equipment from 4 to 500kV, secured via perimeter fence, wall or building and

-C. Count of Substation Inspection: PG&E's count of substation inspections is based on all substations within the service territory
+- 1) Definition of Reporting Unit Basis - A. Substation Inspection: PG&E defines a substation inspection as a planned basic evaluation, performed using visual and auditory senses (if applicable) to identify abnormal conditions. - B. Definition of a Substation: PG&E defines a substation as an assemblage of equipment from 4 to 500kV, secured via perimeter fence, wall or building and under the control of qualified personnel, through which electric energy is passed for the purposes of switching or modifying its characteristics.
+This includes facilities with transformers, switching stations, PG&E-owned equipment inside a third party-owned facility, and 12/4kV (or 21/4kV) unit substations.
+Note the term "control" does not imply continuously manned operation. - C. Count of Substation Inspection: PG&E's count of substation inspections is based on all substations within the service territory, including substations under the control of the California Independent System Operator (CAISO).